hellomayan/sudoku-mate/README.md

 # sudokuSolver
-Find a solution to a sudoku problem.
+Find all solutions to a sudoku problem.
-It is not done and tested yet.